BigDataWUR/AgML-CY-Bench/data_preparation/crop_statistics_MX/README.md

 Inti Ernesto Luna Aviles

 ## Dataset overview
-The dataset has different attributes depending on the year of the census.
-In general, crop yield statistics are available at state level with the exception of the last census (2022) which in addition has information at the municipality level.
+The data set has different attributes depending on the year of the census.
+In general, crop yield statistics are available at the state level, with the exception of the most recent census (2022), which contains additional information at the municipality level.
+To normalize the data, an aggregation step by state and crop_name was performed to obtain all records at the state level.

-The census provides information for many crop types.
-However, here we just focus on the maize crop types.
+The census provides information on many types of crops.
+However, we focus here only on maize crops, as these are of great importance for Mexico and we believe that they contain the most reliable information.

 ### Census 2022 Specific Information